-Understanding the loss of someone close and getting beyond the trauma and grief is very difficult for anyone, including children.
-Children generally grieve differently than adults do.
-Research shows it takes just one caring adult to make a difference in a child’s coping.
-Griefbusters works to understand what is influencing each individual’s experience, so they can respond in the most effective way.
+Understanding and dealing with the loss of someone close is very difficult for anyone, including children.
+Research shows it takes just one caring adult to make a difference in a child’s coping experience, and that’s where Griefbusters can help.

-- Terminal illness of family member or friend
+- Terminal illness of a family member or friend

 - National and community tragedies such shootings, natural disaster, or war

 If the child needs professional counseling, referrals are available.